obsmax/srfpython/README.md

 > git clone http://github.com/obsmax/srfpython.git
 > ```
 >
-> activate the virtual environment created for tetedenoeud
+> create the virtual environment and activate it
 >
 > ```
+> conda create -n srfpython python=2.7
-> source activate tetedenoeud
+> source activate srfpython
 > ```
 >
 > move to the repository, install the requirements and install the package